brett-olsen/ollama-proxy/README.md

 Designed specifically for **MoE models** (like Gemma 4 26B A4B) where you need llama.cpp flags that Ollama doesn't expose — particularly `--n-cpu-moe` for splitting expert layers across CPU RAM and GPU VRAM.<br><br>

-For my specific use case, this results in a 200%-300% performance increase when using Gemma 4, 26B =)<br>
+For my specific use case, this results in a 200%,300% (or more depending on workloads) performance increase when using Gemma 4, 26B =)<br>

 With Ollama + Gemma 4, 26B:<br>
 ───────────────────────────────────────────────────────<br>